AshPokemonTCG/stochastic-dark-energy-ou/stochastic_dark_energy.md

 We interpret this null result as evidence for the **holographic rigidity** of the vacuum: dark energy behaves as a deterministic, homogeneous scalar field (quintessence) or an effective geometric term, rather than a granular medium.
 The absence of local stochastic noise imposes a strong constraint on quantum-gravity models predicting spacetime from discrete information networks.
 The decisive test for any residual granularity will require the >20 bins of Euclid DR1 (expected H2 2026).

-## "Our result does not resolve the absolute cosmological constant problem—the notorious
+## "Our result does not resolve the absolute cosmological constant problem
 10
 120
 10